A conjecture on the relationship between critical residual entropy and finite temperature pseudo-transitions of one-dimensional models: Ising-Heisenberg coupled tetrahedral chain

-In fig.\ref{fig:Entrp-tetra}a is depicted the entropy as a function of $J_{z}$ in the low-temperature region.
-We can observe the track of frustrated ($FR_{2}$) phase which is a state macroscopically degenerate, with residual entropy $\mathcal{S}=\ln(2)$.
-The peak corresponds to the phase boundary between $FR_{2}$ and $SA$ with corresponding phase boundary residual entropy $\mathcal{S}=\ln(3)$.
-Here we can see how a discontinuous residual entropy spreads due to thermal excitation.
-In fig.\ref{fig:Entrp-tetra}b is illustrated the entropy as a dependence of $J_{z}$, where we can observe the phase boundary between $FR_{2}$ with $\mathcal{S}=\ln(2)$ and $FI$ with $\mathcal{S}=0$.
-Whose phase boundary entropy is shown and clearly remains at $\mathcal{S}=\ln(2)$ for $T\lesssim1$.
-This is because the entropy is continuous from the one-sided limit at phase boundary.
-In fig.\ref{fig:Entrp-tetra}c is reported the entropy as a function of temperature, in the interface between $qFR_{1}$ ($\mathcal{S}=\ln(2)$ ) and $qFR_{2}$ ($\mathcal{S}=\ln(2)$ ), whose phase boundary residual entropy is $\mathcal{S}=\ln(3+\sqrt{5})$ for $J_{z}\lesssim-20$.
-Whereas for $J_{z}=-15$, the phase boundary joins three phases $qFR_{1}$, $qFR_{2}$ and $qFI$, at first glance this is similar to fig.\ref{fig:Entrp-tetra}b.
-But the phase boundary residual entropy is larger than its adjacent phases, which can be obtained using the eq.\eqref{eq:Sg3}.
-Where the degeneracy for each sector are $g_{1,0}=4$, $g_{-1,0}=3$ and $g_{0,0}=2$, under these circumstances the entropy becomes $\mathcal{S}=\ln(\frac{7+\sqrt{17}}{2})$.
+In fig.\ref{fig:Entrp-tetra}a is showed the entropy as a function of $J_{z}$ in the low temperatures region.
+We can observe the track of frustrated ($FR_{2}$) phase which is a macroscopically degenerate state, whose residual entropy is $\mathcal{S}=\ln(2)$.
+The peak corresponds to the phase boundary between $FR_{2}$ and $SA$, with its respective CRE given by $\mathcal{S}_{c}=\ln(3)$.
+Here we can see how entropy at finite temperature stretched around discontinuous CRE owing to thermal excitation (see fig.\ref{fig:entropy-T0}c).
+In fig.\ref{fig:Entrp-tetra}b entropy is illustrated as a dependence of $J_{z}$, where phases $FR_{2}$ and $FI$ have residual entropy $\mathcal{S}=\ln(2)$ and $\mathcal{S}=0$, respectively.
+Note that entropy remains almost unaffected at $\mathcal{S}_{c}=\ln(2)$ for $T\lesssim1$ because the residual entropy at zero-temperature is continuous from the one-sided limit at the critical point (see fig.\ref{fig:entropy-T0}b).
+In fig.\ref{fig:Entrp-tetra}c, we report entropy as a function of temperature at the interface between $FR_{1}$ {[}$\mathcal{S}=\ln(2)${]} and $FR_{2}$ {[}$\mathcal{S}=\ln(2)${]}, and $\mathcal{S}_{c}=\ln(3+\sqrt{5})$ gives the corresponding CRE for $J_{z}\lesssim-20$.
+Whereas for $J_{z}=-15$, the phase boundary joins three phases $FR_{1}$, $FR_{2}$ and $FI$, at first glance this is similar to fig.\ref{fig:Entrp-tetra}b.
+But the CRE at zero temperature is larger than the adjacent phases residual entropies, which can be obtained using the eq.\eqref{eq:Sg3}.
+Since the degeneracies of each sector are $g_{1,0}^{c}=4$, $g_{-1,0}^{c}=3$ and $g_{0,0}^{c}=2$, under these circumstances the critical residual entropy becomes $\mathcal{S}_{c}=\ln(\frac{7+\sqrt{17}}{2})$.
 We can observe better this point in a magnified plot in the inner part of the fig.\ref{fig:Entrp-tetra}c.
-Due to this small peak, the right side curve spreads destroying any evidence of pseudo-transition.
-In fig.\ref{fig:Entrp-tetra}d is plotted the entropy as a function of magnetic field $h$.
-And we observe a residual entropy between phase boundaries, which are in agreement with previous plots.
+Because of this small peak, the right side curve stretched around CRE for $T>0$, destroying any evidence of pseudo-transition.
+At last, in fig.\ref{fig:Entrp-tetra}d is plotted the entropy as a function of magnetic field $h$.
+Then we observe a residual entropy between phase boundaries, which are in agreement with the previous plots (panels a and c).